-- As we have seen, the Critique aims at determining the conditions of possibility of scientific knowledge, that is to say, the conditions under which objectivity is constituted. - The idea is that scientific knowledge is possible just because the external objects conform to our cognitive framework, whatever they are beyond the way in which we understand them.
+The idea is that scientific knowledge is possible just because the external objects conform to our cognitive framework, whatever they are beyond the way in which we understand them.

-In order to determine how science is possible, we need to determine the framework through which we construct our experience of the external objects.
+A priori, metaphysical reasoning is legitimate only when restricted to the determination of how science is possible, that is, when restricted to the determination of the cognitive framework through which we construct our experience of the external objects.